• Skip to content

 At the end, here’s how your PCB should look like:

-Assembling the Case
+Assembling the Acrylic Case

 The kit comes with acrylic parts to build a case.
 Although the case is not difficult to assemble, it can be a bit tricky to put everything in place.
-Start by removing the protective adhesive tape before assembling the parts.
-Otherwise, it will be more difficult later.

 The screws that come with the kit are a bit small and it will seem they don’t fit on their place, but they do.
 You need to make some pressure to pull the screws down.
 This task is a bit difficult.